jhpyle/docassemble/_docs/installation.md

 Even if you want to put **docassemble** into production, it is recommended that you [install it using Docker] -- ideally on an [EC2] virtual machine hosted by [Amazon Web Services].  **docassemble** integrates nicely with [AWS] services such as [S3] and [Microsoft Azure] services such as [Azure blob storage] for persistent storage.
+It also supports [S3]-compatible object storage services.

 The primary reason you might want to install **docassemble** manually on a machine is if you want it to run on a server for which the HTTP